HM Prison The Mount: History

 The Mount Prison was designed as a Category C Training prison built on the site of the former Bovingdon RAF station.
 However, when the establishment opened in 1987, it was used as a Young Offenders Institution for males aged 18 to 21.
 Today the prison is used to hold Category C adult male prisoners.

 In November 1994, two inmates escaped from The Mount in a violent break-out.
 The pair attacked a civilian instructor, tied him up and fled from the bricklaying workshop being held inside the prison.
 The instructor was taken to hospital suffering from a fractured skull.

-In February 2005, an inspection report from Her Majesty's Chief Inspector of Prisons condemned The Mount Prison, claiming that the jail's drug problem was out of control and threatened the security and safety of prisoners.
+In February 2005, an inspection report from His Majesty's Chief Inspector of Prisons condemned The Mount Prison, claiming that the jail's drug problem was out of control and threatened the security and safety of prisoners.
 According to the report, nearly half of the inmates said they felt unsafe, 25% had been victims of bullying, and another 44% said that it was easy to obtain illegal drugs.
 The inspection also found significant tensions among ethnic minorities at the prison and unclean conditions.

 In 2007, The Mount Prison partnered with Hertfordshire Highways to have inmates repair damaged roadwork signs.
 The prison announced the contract under which offenders who are learning metalwork, welding and painting skills will repair the broken road signs.

-In January 2013, the Ministry of Justice announced that an additional houseblock will be constructed at The Mount Prison, increasing the overall capacity of the jail.
+In January 2013, the Ministry of Justice announced that an additional houseblock would be constructed at The Mount Prison, increasing the capacity of the jail.

 In April 2015, a prisoner was stabbed with a shard of glass and almost bled to death.

-In the summer of 2016, the prison's Independent Monitoring Board (IMB) reported that, "all the ingredients were in place for The Mount to suffer disorder such as has been experienced in other prisons – staff shortages, readily available drugs, mounting violence".
+In summer 2016, the prison's Independent Monitoring Board (IMB) reported that, "all the ingredients were in place for The Mount to suffer disorder such as has been experienced in other prisons – staff shortages, readily available drugs, mounting violence".

-In July 2017, riot-trained staff were brought into Mount Prison to deal with a disturbance; for a time prison staff had lost control of two wings, but order was later restored.
+In July 2017, riot-trained staff were brought into Mount Prison to deal with a disturbance.
+For a time, prison staff had lost control of two wings, but order was later restored.
 Another incident ensued the following day, when armed prisoners took control of Nash Wing and broke windows.